-The patterns of within-group disagreement are interesting as well.
-Technical investors disagree the most, whereas value, fundamental, and growth investors disagree much less with investors of the same investment philosophy.
-This finding resonates with the fact that there are many ways to be a technical investor, but much more standardization in what value, fundamental, and growth investing means.
-Turning to investor experience, intermediate and professional investors disagree more with one another than novices who may be more prone to herding or reacting to media sentiment than those with greater experience.
-Finally, within-group disagreement does not vary systematically with investment horizon.
+The patterns of within-group disagreement for different investment approaches also provide interesting insight.
+Technical investors disagree the most with one another, whereas value, fundamental, and growth investors disagree much less with investors of the same investment philosophy.
+This finding resonates with the fact that there are many ways to be a technical investor, but much more standardization in what value, and growth investing means.10 We also summarize within-group disagreement by investor experience and by investment horizon in the Appendix (Table A.3).